Our answers to the most frequently asked questions

 Quarantine cases fall within the competence of compensation funds in accordance with the measures taken by the Swiss Federal Council.
-You will find more information on the subject in the document issued by the Federal Social Insurance Office (not available in English).
+You will find more information on the subject in the document issued by The Information Centre OASI/DI (not available in English).

 Due to the widespread propagation of the coronavirus, it is probably no longer possible to make an exclusive or overriding causal link to work.
 COVID-19 should therefore not be recognised as an occupational illness.
 However, due to the extraordinary situation, Groupe Mutuel has agreed to cover as an "occupational illness", under the compulsory accident insurance (LAA/UVG), COVID-19 infections that are predominantly due to an occupational activity in a hospital or laboratory.
 Groupe Mutuel will assess each case individually.